Berlin Street Scene

-Berlin Street Scene (Berliner Straßenszene) is a painting from the cycle Street scenes, by the German expressionist artist Ernst Ludwig Kirchner.
-It was created in 1913 and belongs to this cycle of paintings, done until 1915.
-The cycle often depicts "Kokotten" (prostitutes) with their clients.
-The overall cycle is dubbed to be one of the most important works of German Expressionism.
+Berlin Street Scene (Berliner Straßenszene) is a 1913 painting from the cycle Street scenes, by the German expressionist artist Ernst Ludwig Kirchner.
+The cycle, created by Kirchner between 1913 and 1915, often depicts "Kokotten" (prostitutes) with their clients, and is regarded as one of the most important works of German Expressionism.

 Description

-In the painting foreground, two Johns are depicted.
-One is facing the viewer, one is facing the prostitutes.
-The model for the Johns probably was the artist's friend, Otto Mueller, but it could be possible too that Kirchner depicted himself as the model.
+In the painting foreground, two prostitutes are seen wearing very colourful clothing with elaborate lace collars and high-fashion hats.
+Two clients are depicted— one is facing the viewer, one is facing the prostitutes.
+The model for the clients probably was the artist's friend, Otto Mueller, but it is possible that Kirchner depicted himself as the model.
 The models for the two prostitutes are the sisters Erna and Gerad Schilling.

-The women are seen wearing very colourful clothing with elaborate lace collars and high-fashion hats.
-In the background one can see a busy street.
+In the background is a busy street.
 On the street are a horse carriage and the sign of the tram line 15, a horsecar that ran through central Berlin.
 The women look at the two men provocatively.
-One of the Johns is giving them their attention, the other is looking away.
+One of the men is giving them his attention, the other is looking away.
 The cropped representation of the two men creates the impression of a momentary capture.